 - and more!

-Adaptive sports is a great way to meet new people who understand their condition on a personal level.
+Participating in adaptive sports is a great way to meet new people who understand their condition on a personal level.
 Many form lifelong friendships.

 The annual Wheelchair Basketball Tournament is one of the most fun events of the year for us at 180 Medical.
 It’s also an important cause close to our hearts.